Ski Hotham

 The backcountry terrain varies from mellow bowls to nasty cliff lines below the Drift lift.
 Popular areas include Eagle Ridge, over the back of Mt Loch (near the Orchard), and Women’s Downhill, whilst further afield is the Razorback and Mount Blowhard.

 And here’s the lecture part.
 Just because Australia has relatively low snowfalls, don’t assume that usual backcountry precautions don’t apply.
-Avalanches can and do happen.
+Avalanches can and do happen, particularly where the terrain includes cornices or convex rollers into bowls.

 Terrain Parks

-Pending adequate snow, the main terrain park is located on the Summit and features plenty of jumps.
-This is awesome on a fine day, but not so good when it’s blowing a bastard.
+Pending adequate snow, a secondary terrain park is located on the Summit and features plenty of jumps.
+This is awesome on a fine day, but not so good when it’s blowing 50 bastards.

-Often a banked slalom and skier/boarder cross course is set up on the Summit/Roadrunner area.
+A banked slalom and skier/boarder cross course is often set up on the Summit/Roadrunner area later in the season.